menu

 Demographics

-The education level of Reynolds citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.99% of adults 25 and older in Reynolds have a college degree.
+The percentage of adults in Reynolds with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.54% of adults in Reynolds have a bachelor's degree or advanced degree.

-The per capita income in Reynolds in 2022 was $25,360, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $101,440 for a family of four.
+The per capita income in Reynolds in 2022 was $24,867, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $99,468 for a family of four.
 However, Reynolds contains both very wealthy and poor people as well.
+Reynolds also has one of the higher rates of people living in poverty in the nation, with 30.07% of its population below the federal poverty line.

 Reynolds is an extremely ethnically-diverse city.
 The people who call Reynolds home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Reynolds residents report their race to be White, followed by Black or African-American.
+The greatest number of Reynolds residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Reynolds include English, Irish, German, French, and Czech.

 The most common language spoken in Reynolds is English.
 Other important languages spoken here include Japanese and Spanish.